Ram04-03/Ram04-03/README.md

 - 👋 Hi, I’m @Ram04-03
-- 👀 I’m interested in ...Data Science and Deep learning
+- 👀 I’m interested in ...Machine learning and Deep learning
 - 🌱 I’m currently learning ...
-Data Science
+ML models

 <!---
 Ram04-03/Ram04-03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.